ubccr/xdmod-supremm/docs/supremm-upgrade.md

 7.5.0 to 7.5.1 Upgrade Notes
 ----------------------------

-This upgrade only includes bug fixes.
-The module may be upgraded directly from 7.0.0 to 7.5.1.
+This upgrade includes a single bug fix that runs `acl-config` during the database setup.
+If you have 7.5.0 successfully installed and ran `acl-config` manually then upgrading to 7.5.1 is not necessary.
+If you are upgrading to Open XDMoD 7.0.0 to 7.5.0 then this module may be upgraded directly from 7.0.0 to 7.5.1.

 7.0.0 to 7.5.0 Upgrade Notes
 ----------------------------